 Richard Johnson is now a two-time Champions jockey but for the vast majority of his career, he had to play second fiddle to the legendary McCoy and be runner-up on 16 occasions.
 He is now proving his talent and capabilities to the rest of the world and let’s hope he has many racing days ahead of him.

 Paul Carberry is now a retired jockey who entered the racing ranks from a successful racing family.
 For over 26 years and 1500 wins, Paul proved he was the real deal.
 In 1999, he claimed his first and only victory in the most prestigious horse race of all, the Grand National.

 Sitting behind Tony McCoy and Peter Scudamore with 7 British Champion Jump Jockey titles, Francome is without a doubt one the greatest riders not to win a Grand National.
 Moving on from racing days, he is now a very well-known and successful racing pundit.
 In 2004, he was awarded the RTS Best Sports Pundit.

 AP McCoy –

-The now retired AP McCoy OBE is regarded by nearly all racing purists as one of the greatest jockeys of all-time.
-AP ended his career with over 4,300 wins to his name and was Champion Jockey for 20 consecutive times as a professional.
-A stat that we can all admire and horse racing fans or not.
+The now-retired AP McCoy OBE is regarded by nearly all racing purists as one of the greatest jockeys of all time.
+AP ended was named Champion Jockey for 20 consecutive times as a professional.
 In 2010, AP was awarded BBC Sports Personality of the year and became the first and only jockey to ever do so.

 PledgeSports is the global leader in crowdfunding & sponsorship for sport.